Home > Going home from the neonatal unit > Preparing to go home

 • If you are expressing and bottle-feeding, or formula feeding, do you know how to sterilise bottles and make up your baby’s feeds?

-• Have you had resuscitation training?
+• Have you had Infant Baby Life Support training (IBLS) or resuscitation training?

 • Do you know how to check, monitor and control your baby’s body temperature?